digital-services-act/transparency-database/resources/markdown/api-documentation.md

 ### Territorial Scope (territorial_scope)

-This is the optional territorial scope of the restriction.
-Each value must be the 2 letter iso code for the country and the countries must be (EU/EEA) countries.
+This is a required attribute that defines territorial scope of the restriction.
+Each value must be the 2-letter iso code for the country and the countries must be (EU/EEA) countries.

 The value provided must be an array.